-17.60.060 - Review Procedures and Requirements:
+17.60.060 Review procedures and requirements.

-A. It is the intent of the Town to provide for approval of non-Tower WCFs administratively in cases where visual impacts are minimized, view corridors are protected, WCFs utilize appropriate camouflage/concealment design techniques to avoid adverse impacts on the surrounding area, and WCFs are designed, maintained, and operated in compliance with the provisions of this Chapter and all applicable law.
-Notwithstanding the approval of an application for Collocation in connection with an Eligible Facilities Request as described herein, all work done pursuant to WCF applications must be completed in accordance with all applicable building and safety requirements as set forth in the Code and any other applicable regulations.

-No new WCF shall be constructed and no Collocation or modification to any WCF may occur except after a written request from an applicant, reviewed and approved by the Town in accordance with this Chapter.
-All WCFs, except Eligible Facilities Requests which are reviewed under subsection 17.60.060.A.9 and 10, shall be reviewed pursuant to the following procedures:
+- A. It is the intent of the Town to provide administrative approval of WCFs, other than Macro Cell Towers, in cases where visual impacts are minimized, view corridors are protected, WCFs utilize appropriate camouflage/concealment design techniques to avoid adverse impacts on the surrounding area, and WCFs are designed, maintained, and operated in compliance with the provisions of this Chapter and all applicable law.
+Notwithstanding the approval of an application for Collocation in connection with an Eligible Facilities Request as described herein, all work done pursuant to WCF applications must be completed in accordance with all applicable building and safety requirements as set forth in the Code and any other applicable regulations. - B. New WCFs shall not be constructed and Collocation or modification to existing WCFs may not occur until after a written request from an applicant and been reviewed and approved by the Town in accordance with this Chapter.
+All WCFs, except Eligible Facilities Requests which are reviewed under subsection 17.60.060.B.9 and 10, shall be reviewed pursuant to the following procedures: - 1.
+Process Table.
+WCF classifications permitted in each property type must adhere to the following procedures.

-Wireless Communication Facilities Process Table Micro Small Macro Micro or Small Eligible Facilities Request Macro Eligible Facilities Request Macro Non-Eligible Facilities Request Collocation Public ROW Permit review Permit review Not permitted Permit review N/A N/A Private Property SDP Admin review SDP Admin review UBSR Public Hearing SDP Admin review SDP Admin review UBSR Public Hearing Public Property SDP Admin review SDP Admin review UBSR Public Hearing SDP Admin review SDP Admin review UBSR Public Hearing
+Wireless Communication Facilities Process Table Micro Small Macro Micro or Small Eligible Facilities Request Macro Eligible Facilities Request Macro Non- Eligible Facilities Request Collocation Public ROW Permit review Permit review Not permitted Permit review N/A N/A Private Property SDP Admin review SDP Admin review USR Public Hearing SDP Admin review SDP Admin review USR Public Hearing Public Property SDP Admin review SDP Admin review USR Public Hearing SDP Admin review SDP Admin review USR Public Hearing